covcom/304CEM/README.md

 .
 #304CEM

+## This repository contains legacy code from 2016-17 and is no longer maintained.
+For the current worksheets and accompanying exercises you should visit https://github.coventry.ac.uk/304CEM-1718SEPJAN/TEACHING-MATERIALS

 ## [Useful Links for the Module](links.md)

 Welcome to **Web API Development**.
 You are probably viewing this via **GitHub** so one of the first tasks we will be carrying out is showing you how to *clone* your own copy of the code and maintain it on *your own Git repository*.